pranjalpruthi/pondi/memory-bank/productContext.md

 ## Target Audience

 -   Temple devotees (local and international).
--   General public interested in ISKCON, spirituality, and temple activities.
+-   General public interested in ISKM, spirituality, and temple activities.
 -   Potential donors and supporters.
 -   Visitors planning a temple tour.